Nurech/cs-math-elliptic-curves/README.md

 Each element on a graph is a function (solving for y or cords etc.).
 Graph functions (lines, curves, points) ask computation from match service.
-Calculation is relative, meaning change to P->Q will reflect on R.
+Calculation is relative, meaning changes to parameters (e.q.
+P, Q) will reflect on R.
 Some edge cases are covered (stopping user going out of bounds for x, when Q=P, selecting closest x root etc.)
 Calculations are here:
 * https://github.com/Nurech/cs-math-elliptic-curves/blob/master/src/app/math.service.ts